 /wp-content/uploads/elementor/google-fonts/

 While this improves performance and privacy, it can cause font loading issues after migrating your website or installing an SSL certificate.
-Below are the steps to resolve each scenario:

 Issue 1: Fonts Not Showing After Website Migration